Palwisha-18/javascript_notes/02_Fundamentals/3_Data_Types/README.md

     * the NaN does not equal any value, including itself.
 - string
     * a sequence of zero or more characters.
 It begins and ends with either a single quote(`'`) or a double quote (`"`).
-    * they are immutable in JavaScript. e.g, characters of an existing string cannot be chamged
+    * they are immutable in JavaScript. e.g, characters of an existing string cannot be changed
     * `+` can be used to concatenate strings.
 - boolean
     * has two literal values: `true` and `false` in lowercase.